-Northern Province and Chief Minister C.V.
-Wigneswaran of being
+Government in the Northern Province and Chief Minister C.V.
+Wigneswaran

-"irresponsible" in passing a resolution for an international genocide
+of being "irresponsible" in passing a resolution for an international

-investigation to look into allegations dating back to the 1970s.
+genocide investigation to look into allegations dating back to

-The Prime Minister said that in that case, not only would the
+the 1970s.
+The Prime Minister said that in that case, not only

-Sri Lankan Government and the LTTE had to be charged with killings,
+would the Sri Lankan Government and the LTTE had to be charged

-but so would the IPKF that went in to assist in the late 1980s.
+with killings, but so would the IPKF that went in to assist in

-He said "Casualties took place under the Sri Lankan SFs, the IPKF
+the late 1980s.
+He said "Casualties took place under the Sri Lankan

-and also by the LTTE ...
-But to say that it was only the Government
+SFs, the IPKF and also by the LTTE ...
+But to say that it was

-Lankan Government to design mechanisms that will work to address
+urged the Sri Lankan Government to design mechanisms that will

-the human rights issues and not repeat the failures of the past.
+work to address the human rights issues and not repeat the failures

-Delivering the Opening Statement at the 28th Session of UNHRC
+of the past.
+Delivering the Opening Statement at the 28th Session

-in Geneva, Switzerland, the High Commissioner said the Member
+of UNHRC in Geneva, Switzerland, the High Commissioner said the

-States were due to consider his report on the implementation of
+Member States were due to consider his report on the implementation

-UNHRC resolution 25/1 on accountability and reconciliation in
+of UNHRC resolution 25/1 on accountability and reconciliation

 mandated by the Council at this session.
 The High Commissioner